hatfieldlibrary/tagger/README.md

-# Collections Tagger Application
+# AngularJS - Express Collection Tagger

-This nodejs application associates tags with collection information.
-It provides a REST API that that allows clients to retrieve this tag and collection information via JSON.
+The Express application associates tags with collection information.
+It includes a REST API for retrieving tag and collection information via JSON.
-Two additional REST services are included: one for retrieving items from CONTENTdm and a second for retreving communities from DSpace.
+Two additional REST services are included: one for retrieving items from CONTENTdm and a second for retreiving communities from DSpace.

+The public AngularJS module is the Academic Commons web site.

 ### Development

-To get started with development, first clone the project into your working directory.
+To get started with development, clone the project into your working directory.
 For example:

     git init
     git pull https://mspalti@stash.app.willamette.edu/scm/ac/backend.git